Size and fit

 Nike SB Stefan Janoski Max History

 In 2002, the Swoosh joined the skateboarding scene by creating the Nike SB.
-Among the several of the popular skateboarders who joined the fold, Stefan Janoski was easily one of the most recognizable and well-loved.
+Among several of the famous skateboarders who joined the fold, Stefan Janoski was easily one of the most recognizable and well-loved.
 Janoski’s work in the Zoom Janoski 2009 brought a new level of attention to Nike in the skateboarding world.

-The Air Max 1’s history is something that will always be hugely popular in the sneaker world.
+Air Max 1’s history is something that will always be hugely popular in the sneaker world.
 1987 saw Tinker Hatfield introduce a shoe that was almost a rebellion against Nike’s own vision and the sneaker world’s expectations.
 The shoe unveiled for the first time the visible Air Sole technology.
 While Nike was trying to make the technology smaller, Hatfield wanted to make it larger and visible to everyone.

 - Nike uses a bootie construction for a snug, yet comfortable fit.

-- For flexibility and freedom of movement a series of flex grooves are utilized in the outsole.
+- For flexibility and freedom of movement, a series of flex grooves are utilized in the outsole.

 - The visible Air Max Technology is paired with a full-length Phylon foam for shock-absorbing features.

 - A herringbone pattern together with the rubber pods provides an adequate feel for skaters and longboarders.